Matching Learned Causal Effects of Neural Networks with Domain Priors: Proofs of Propositions

-Since a NN $f$ is a deterministic function of its inputs, expectation over $\mathcal{U}$ can be discarded once we condition on all features (second equality above).
+Since a NN $f$ is a deterministic function of its inputs, expectation over $U$ can be discarded once we condition on all features (second equality above).
 Further, once all parents of $\hat{Y}$ (i.e., $T,Z,W$) are intervened, there cannot be an unobserved confounder that causes both $\hat{Y}$ and $T$.
 Hence unconfoundedness is valid for the effect from $T$ to $\hat{Y}$.
-For this reason, we can replace the intervention with conditioning in the last step. \end{proof} \begin{proposition} (ACDE Regularization in Neural Networks) The $n^{th}$ partial derivative of $ACDE$ of $T$ at $t$ on $\hat{Y}$ is equal to the expected value of $n^{th}$ partial derivative of $\hat{Y}$ w.r.t. $T$ at $t$, that is: $\frac{\partial^n ACDE^{\hat{Y}}_{t}}{\partial t^n} = \mathbb{E}_{Z,W}\big[\frac{\partial^n (\hat{Y}| t,Z,W)}{\partial t^n} \big]$. \end{proposition} \begin{proof} Using the identifiability result from Proposition \ref{proposition:proposition_cde_identifiability},
+For this reason, we can replace the intervention with conditioning in the last step. \end{proof} \acderegularization* \begin{proof} Using the identifiability result from Proposition \ref{proposition:proposition_cde_identifiability},

 Now, taking the $n^{th}$ partial derivative w.r.t $t$ on both sides,